View the Executive Summary for this brief.

 Current Challenges and Areas for Reform

-During the 2000s, economic growth was slower than in previous decades and the recovery from the crash of 2008-09 was slower than previous recoveries.
-However, the growth rate is nearing 3%, with a 2.9% average between January 2018 and January 2019, up from 2.3% in 2017 and 1.7% in 2016.
-Even though some economists still view this as a low growth rate, July 2019 marked 10 years since the Great Recession and the longest economic expansion since 1854.
-What are the key indicators of this expansion?
+During the 2000s, economic growth was slower than in previous decades and the recovery from the crash of 2008-09 was slower than previous recoveries; the growth rate averaged 1.7% in 2016, 2.3% in 2017, and 2.9% in 2018.
+Main concerns among economists were that this was still a low growth rate, although July 2019 marked 10 years since the Great Recession and the longest economic expansion since 1854.

 The unemployment rate accounts for individuals who want to work, but haven’t found a job.
 People who are unemployed but not actively searching for work are not included in the unemployment rate.
 Low unemployment means there are more job openings than there are available workers, which generally makes employers raise pay to attract new workers or keep current employees.
 Higher wages gives people more spending power, and more investment in labor can boost production, both of which can increase GDP.